hunghg255/reactjs-tiptap-editor/docs/extensions/CodeBlock/index.md

 # CodeBlock

+- Based on TipTap's CodeBlock extension. [@tiptap/extension-code-block](https://tiptap.dev/docs/editor/extensions/nodes/code-block)

-The `CodeBlock` extension allows you to add code blocks to your editor.
+- The `CodeBlock` extension allows you to add code blocks to your editor.
 It uses [Shiki](https://shiki.style/guide/) for syntax highlighting.

 ## Usage